Boiler Not Firing Up? Main Failure Causes & How To Fix

 No pilot light

-One of the common reasons for there is no pilot light is because the pilot light jet has become covered in debris.
+One of the common reasons for there being no pilot light is that the pilot light jet has become covered in debris.
 The blocked burner is then unable to light up.

 In older boilers, you can usually see the light of the flame through a small window in the boiler casing.
 On newer models, there will be an error code displayed to let you know that there’s a pilot light problem.